LLNL/sundials/doc/cvode/guide/source/Introduction.rst

 Added Fortran support for the LAPACK  dense ``SUNLinearSolver`` implementation.

+SUNDIALS now has more robust and uniform error handling.
+See :numref:`SUNDIALS.Errors` for details.

 **Breaking change**
 We have replaced the use of a type-erased (i.e., ``void*``) pointer to a communicator in place of ``MPI_Comm`` throughout the SUNDIALS API with a